Transitions Abroad Home. Transitions Abroad Home.

 There is only so much time.

-Winner of the seventh annual Solas Awards for Best Travel Writing, Matthew Crompton is a writer, photographer and occasional metaphysician now residing in Sydney after living previous lives in Seoul, San Francisco and Cleveland.
+Winner of the seventh annual Solas Awards for Best Travel Writing, Matthew Crompton is a writer, photographer, and occasional metaphysician now residing in Sydney after living previous lives in Seoul, San Francisco, and Cleveland.
 His travels have taken him through all the worst hotels on five continents, putting him on a first-name basis with all manner of mosquito-borne illnesses and intestinal parasites.
-His writing and photographs have been extensively published in the US, UK, Australia and throughout Asia, and his stories, "Into the Hills" and "Camel College" have appeared in "The Best Travel Writing" print anthologies.
+His writing and photographs have been extensively published in the US, UK, Australia, and throughout Asia.
+His stories, "Into the Hills" and "Camel College," have appeared in "The Best Travel Writing" print anthologies.

 Related Topics